twingly/twingly-search-api-python/README.rst

 The ``twingly_search`` library talks to a commercial blog search API and requires an API key.
-Best practice is to set the ``TWINGLY_SEARCH_KEY`` environment variable to the obtained key. ``twingly.Client`` can be passed a key at initialization if your setup does not allow environment variables.
+Best practice is to set the ``TWINGLY_SEARCH_KEY`` environment variable to the obtained key. ``twingly_search.Client`` can be passed a key at initialization if your setup does not allow environment variables.

 Library is documented with
 `pydoc <https://docs.python.org/2/library/pydoc.html>`__.
-To read documentation in shell run
+To read documentation in shell you can use

 .. code:: shell